drclongstaff/simple_clotting/README.md

 # simple_clotting
-A simple Shiny app to analyse data from clotting profiles in microtitre plate format.
+analysis of clotting curves using a simple shiny app with modules